MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 Bulk edits such as deleting multiple sites are listed as one action item in the recent actions panel.
 Select a bulk action item to see a list of sites affected by a bulk edit.

-In the .csv file, a bulk edits are listed as separate line items so you can see the details of which sites were affected.
+Bulks edits are listed as separate items in the .csv file.
 The bulk edit column of the report lets you quickly filter which changes were part of a bulk edit.

 Here’s an example of how bulk edits are grouped as one action in the recent actions panel: